IlanKro/DressMeTest/README.md

 -   The design and color choices are not made by a graphic designer so it won't look pretty, the layout is also lacking and I am aware of it, it's somethign that on a product you ask the customer's opinion or UI/UX designer.

--   Since it wasn't requested there is no "reset set" button, or a way to delete sets, also in the context of a closet it makes no sense to take out elements of the selection but that's what was requested.
+-   In the context of a closet it makes no sense to take out elements of the selection but that's what was requested.

 # Known bugs